priyapatil2289/Restaurant-Bot/README.md

-Link for Mobile application Demonstration :
+Link for Video Demonstration of Mobile Application:

 https://youtu.be/N9VQ-mDoFl4